 Apart from the regular End Examinations, the institute may also schedule and conduct supplementary examinations for all subjects for the benefit of students with backlogs.
-Such students writing supplementary examinations as supplementary candidates may have to write more than one i) Semester Grade Point Average will be computed as follows:
+Such students writing supplementary examinations as supplementary candidates may have to write more than one examination per day.
+The student is not permitted to improve his performance in any subject in which he has obtained pass grade.

-14.0 Grade Point Average (GPA) and Cumulative Grade Point Average(CGPA)
+14.0Grade Point Average (GPA) and Cumulative Grade Point Average(CGPA)

-The Grade Point Average (GPA) for each semester and Cumulative Grade Point Average (CGPA) up to any semester is calculated as follows:
+The Grade Point Average (GPA) for each semester and Cumulative Grade Point Average (CGPA) up to any semester are calculated as follows: